SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 A new ``Player`` instance is created, with a request for 100 coins if they are available.
 This ``Player`` instance is stored in an optional ``Player`` variable called ``playerOne``.
 An optional variable is used here, because players can leave the game at any point.
-Using an optional gives a way to keep track of whether there is currently a player in the game.
+The optional lets you track whether there is currently a player in the game.

 Because ``playerOne`` is an optional, it is qualified with an exclamation mark (``!``) when its ``coinsInPurse`` property is accessed to print its default number of coins,